jgh9094/jgh9094.github.io/_pages/teaching.md

 <br>
 <i>Spring 2019 & Spring 2020</i>
 <br>
-Volunteered to lead a small group activities for participants and their families, where participants ranged from 6th through 12th grade.
+Volunteered to lead a small group activity for participants that ranged from 6th through 12th grade and their families.
-I worked with five other volunteers, and together we helped participants play with remote controlled driving robots.
+I worked with five other volunteers, and together we helped participants play and interact with remote controlled driving robots.
 Along with this, we gave a presentation on the importance of robotics and women in engineering.
 </font> </p>